-The GRE not only tests the student’s comprehension and response abilities, but also tests him/her performance against time.
-Following information is all about the GRE Exam and the pattern:
+The GRE not only tests the student’s comprehension and response abilities but also tests him/her performance against time.
+The following information is all about the GRE Exam and the pattern:

 About the GRE

 Universities across the globe have various criteria in place for judging the caliber of an applicant.
 They look at quantitative as well as qualitative indicators of aptitude.
 Many universities, especially those in the USA, consider the Graduate Record Examination (GRE) scores as valuable in gauging the students’ logical thinking abilities and critical reasoning skills.

 Here is a quick look at the structure of the computer-based GRE –